RuilinYang-beta/anlp_qnli/README.md

 - `train` is the training process for an epoch,
 - `tuner` is a bunch of hyperparams, epoch loops, inside the epoch loop it calls `train` The purpose of `tuner` is to encapsulate the hyperparams, and decouple `train` from hyperparams as much as possible.

-There is detailed TODOs in the comments of this file, they are assigned to either Ellie or Ruilin.

 # what we have now